Key Points

 • Members of the last team should finish faster than others (more knowledge about building houses)

-• First house should be delivered within the first minute
+• The first house should be complete within the first minute

 • Some people might not finish